 Sometimes I wonder if the Affordability Crisis is really a recent epidemic or if it has always been difficult to buy a first home.
-For example did our parents and grandparents have the same obstacles when buying their first homes and are we really the generation that has been locked out?
+For example did our parents and grandparents have the same obstacles when buying their first homes or are we really the generation that has been left behind?

-I hear the older folk say that it was not easy for them either, which I don't doubt, however, I want to explore and understand if it has become harder and if so by how much.
+I hear the older folk say that it was not easy for them either, which I don’t doubt, however, I want to explore and understand if it has become harder and how much harder exactly.

 In order to demonstrate the varying level of affordability over time, the best factor to use is the House Price to Earnings Ratio.
 This ratio is the most prominent method used to compare affordability and is calculated by dividing the average house price by the average gross salary.

 Over the last two decades the average house price has increased by 259% in England and Wales, whilst earnings only increased by 68% in the same period (ONS).

 This is great for those that already owned as they would have generated a small fortune through the will of the markets.

 But unfortunately, where there are winners, there are also losers and the changes above have made homes less affordable for the new generation of aspiring home owners.
 In 2016 you would need to pay on average 7.6 times your annual earnings on buying your home, whereas, in 1997 you would have paid 3.6 times your annual earning.
 The below graph demonstrates that affordability has become twice as bad since 1997.

 Are the older generation right?
 Has it always been this difficult to buy your first home?

 Simply put… No – it has got much worse.

 I am sure that it was tough to get the savings for their first home but the below graph demonstrates that the obstacles have become much larger over the decades.
 The main obstacles are saving for an initial deposit, stamp duty and legal fees and once you have done you need to demonstrate to banks that you have a high enough salary to make the mammoth monthly payments.